 Apart from these documents, one primary Demat account requirement is that you should be eligible to open a Demat account.
 Four categories of persons are allowed to open a Demat account;

 iii.
 Companies (domestic)

 iv.
 Non-resident Indians

-While Demat account requirements can seem daunting at first, you should note that most of the depository participants allow the opening of a demat account online.
-In fact, if your bank is a depository participant, they often allow you to open a Demat account in a few clicks from their electronic portal.
-If you are uncomfortable with the online opening of a Demat account, most depository participants have agents who can come to you for filling up the form and collect documents.
+While Demat account requirements can seem daunting at first, you should note that most of the depository participants allow the opening of a Demat account online.
+In fact, if your bank is a depository participant, they often allow you to open a Demat account with a few clicks from their electronic portal.
+If you are uncomfortable with the online opening of a Demat account, most depository participants have agents who can come to you to fill up the form and collect documents.
 If you are interested in only trading in shares and holding mutual funds, documents for the Demat account are mostly the same as the documents for opening a bank account.